bengfarrell/rgf-blog/content/blog/2010-01-03-christmas-in-la-2009-travelogue.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Christmas%20in%20LA%202009/christmasinla-150.jpg)

 We headed back home the next morning but didn't make it until Sunday, due to O'Hare flight problems once again.
 No matter, it was a great Christmas and I was happy to see the family again!
 Thanks for having us, Gomezes!
-There's plenty more pictures to view at our photo [website](http://www.blastanova.com/photoalbum/index.html?path=Adventures/Christmas%20in%20LA%202009).